-Unilever kicked off its Ad Week New York activity with marketing chief Keith Weed taking to the conference stage to demand more transparency from players like Facebook and Google, and also sharing its new "5Cs framework."
+Unilever kicked off its Advertising Week New York activity with marketing chief Keith Weed taking to the conference stage to demand more transparency from players like Facebook and Google, and also sharing its new "5Cs framework."

-In a rare Ad Week keynote address, Weed spoke of the “murky digital media supply chain” and reiterated that the CPG giant wants 100% viewable ads and the ability to have all its ad campaigns verified by third party measurement providers in order to demonstrate the ROI of its ever-growing digital media investment.
+In a rare Advertising Week keynote address, Weed spoke of the “murky digital media supply chain” and reiterated that the CPG giant wants 100% viewable ads and the ability to have all its ad campaigns verified by third party measurement providers in order to demonstrate the ROI of its ever-growing digital media investment.

 He added: “One thing that’s holding us back is that the digital media supply chain is still very murky, and still isn’t where it should be.
 You can still say hold on it’s a new area.
 But is it really new now?”

 This “three Vs strategy” is a process that kicked off three years ago, and one that the CPG giant has made “good progress on," but there are a number of areas where the supply chain must improve including minimizing the impact of ad fraud, as well as brand safety.

 “We’re not quite there, but we can give ourselves a tick on that, but the one I’d really like to highlight on the report card here is cross-platform measurement,” said Weed.